splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 # Install MicroK8s - ALPHA

+SUPPORT NOTICE DEPLOYMENT VIA K8S is ALPHA is and not officially supported for production

+The SC4S deployment model with Microk8s uses specific features of this distribution of k8s.
+While this may be reproducable with other distributions such an undertaking requires more advanced awareness and responsibility for the administrator.

+* (metalLB) ensure source IP is preserved
+* Bring any operating system (window/centos/rhel/ubuntu/debian)

 ```bash
 #we need to have a normal install of kubectl because of operator scripts
 sudo snap install kubectl --classic